eriktks/kmtrein/README.md

    # largest distance : 1995.8
 ```

-This is how I found the longest route: 1995.8 km.
+This is how I found the longest route for 2017: 1995.8 km.
 But it
 contains two transfers of 0 minutes at busy train stations...

 ## Using this software in another edition